* Trump set to meet with Democratic senators on taxes

 Republican lawmakers have said that Trump's legislative deal with Democrats last week to help hurricane victims and keep the government running for another three months could complicate the tax effort, especially in terms of a corporate tax cut.

-Democrats, who generally oppose tax cuts for the wealthiest Americans, will have negotiating clout in Congress in early December to resist tax changes they oppose, also potentially including a corporate rate cut.
+Democrats will have negotiating clout in Congress in early December to resist tax changes they oppose, potentially including a corporate rate cut.

-The White House said the six senators who will meet with Trump over dinner include Democrats Manchin of West Virginia, Joe Donnelly of Indiana and Heidi Heitkamp, along with Senate Finance Committee Chairman Orrin Hatch and fellow panel Republicans Patrick Toomey and John Thune of South Dakota are also invited, the aide said.
+A White House aide said the senators who will meet with Trump include Democrats Manchin of West Virginia, Joe Donnelly of Indiana and Heidi Heitkamp of North Dakota.
+Senate Finance Committee Chairman Orrin Hatch of Utah and fellow panel Republicans Patrick Toomey of Pennsylvania and John Thune of South Dakota are also invited, the aide said.